 3 Keys to Early Success for Winter Wheat

-While fall harvest marks the end of the season for many row crops, it is just the beginning for winter wheat.
-Winter wheat’s length of exposure in the field -- nine months, in many cases -- makes early-season establishment vital to a successful crop.
+While fall harvest marks the end of the season for many row crops, it's just the beginning for winter wheat.
+Winter wheat’s length of exposure in the field — nine months, in many cases — makes early-season establishment vital to a successful crop.

-Regardless of which class you’re growing, here are three key considerations to promote early-season success for winter wheat: fertility, seed treatment and weed control.
+Regardless of which class you’re growing, there are three key considerations to promote early-season success for winter wheat:

-Crop fertility needs are unique to your farm, but Kansas State University research suggests that Nitrogen rates of 20-30 lbs can aid proper stand establishment and tillering in winter wheat.1
+Crop fertility needs are unique to your farm, but Kansas State University research suggests that nitrogen rates of 20-30 lbs can aid proper stand establishment and tillering in winter wheat.

 There is a strong correlation between phosphorus levels and tillering in the fall.
-If your soil test results reveal low phosphorus levels, P applications -- either as starter phosphorus with the seed or band-applied close to the seed -- are important to consider as well.1 Phosphorus also aids in strong root development, which may in turn decrease winterkill.2
+If your soil test results reveal low phosphorus levels, P applications — either as starter phosphorus with the seed or band-applied close to the seed — are important to consider as well.
+Phosphorus also aids in strong root development, which may in turn decrease winterkill.

 When determining application rates, consult your local extension publications in conjunction with your soil test results.

-Total N and P uptake in winter wheat is 1.9 lbs per bushel and .68 lbs per bushel, respectively.9
+Total N and P uptake in winter wheat is 1.9 lbs per bushel and .68 lbs per bushel, respectively.

-You may also contend with low or high soil pH levels, depending on your location.
-Phosphorus management is important with high soil pH (~7.5-8.5), as this can tie up P and limit its availability.3
+Depending on your location, you may also contend with low or high soil pH levels.
+Phosphorus management is important with high soil pH (~7.5-8.5), as this can tie up P and limit its availability.

 If soil pH levels fall to the 5.5-6.5 range, you may want to prioritize liming in the future.
 Low soil pH can be a concern, particularly early in the season when root systems are mostly near the surface where lower pH levels tend to exist.

-In addition to disease protection, some seed treatments also contain insecticides -- including imidacloprid, thiamethoxam and clothianidin -- that can help minimize the impact of pests such as wireworms and aphids.8
+In addition to disease protection, some seed treatments also contain insecticides — including imidacloprid, thiamethoxam and clothianidin — that can help minimize the impact of pests such as wireworms and aphids.

-You can utilize the University of Nebraska-Lincoln’s handy table of common wheat seed treatments to compare active ingredients and mode of action when choosing fungicidal seed treatment.7 And be sure to invest in a treatment that will best protect your crop against threatening diseases and insects specific to your region.
+You can utilize the University of Nebraska-Lincoln’s helpful table of common wheat seed treatments to compare active ingredients and modes of action when choosing fungicidal seed treatment.
+Be sure to invest in a treatment that will best protect your crop against threatening diseases and insects specific to your region.

-By scouting early and often, you will be able to identify weed pressure and determine what herbicide program best fits your crop’s needs.
-Be on the lookout for winter annual broad leaves such as henbit, tansy mustard, field pennycress and shepherds-purse as well as winter annual grasses like downy brome, feral rye and jointed goatgrass.5
+By scouting early and often, you can identify weed pressure and determine what herbicide program best fits your crop’s needs.
+Be on the lookout for winter annual broad leaves such as henbit, tansy mustard, field pennycress and shepherds-purse, as well as winter annual grasses like downy brome, feral rye and jointed goatgrass.